 When visiting Kelsey Creek Community Park, all dogs and other pets must be on leash at all times.
 Out of respect to the farm animals' health and well-being, all pets are strictly prohibited from the barnyard.

-In the event of inclement weather, the Parks & Community Services Department will make every effort to communicate the status of facilities and programs, special events and rentals.
-Administration will decide whether to cancel a program or close a facility based upon the safety of participants and employees and the ability to appropriately staff programs and facilities.
+In the event of inclement weather, the City of Bellevue Parks & Community Services Department will make every effort to clearly communicate the status of facilities and programs, scheduled special events, and rentals.
+Administration will make an operational decision based upon the safety of participants and employees, and the ability to appropriately staff programs and facilities.